vib-singlecell-nf/vsn-pipelines/docs/development.rst

 #.
 Ask the `VIB-SingleCell-NF` administrators to create a new repository (in this case: ``harmony``) or create one on your GitHub account that could be brought into the `VIB-SingleCell-NF` organization.

     When using your own repo, you MUST start from the `template repository`_ in the vib-singlecell-nf organisation.
 Click the green "Use this template" button and provide a name for your new repo.
-Make sur the "Include all branches" checkbox is checked.
+Make sure the "Include all branches" checkbox is checked.

     .. _`template repository`: https://github.com/vib-singlecell-nf/template